 When looking at isolated muscle cells, glutamine introduction above normal levels appears to cause dose-dependent increases in muscle protein synthesis.
 It is from this information, as well as the clinical usage of glutamine in burn victims (to aid in tissue regeneration) that glutamine is marketed as a muscle building agent.

-At this moment in time, glutamine ingestion for the purpose of building muscle tissue in otherwise healthy people is wholly unsupported.
+At this moment in time, glutamine for the purpose of building muscle tissue in healthy people is wholly unsupported.
 (Sorry supplement industry.)
 Glutamine deficiency, the prerequisite for glutamine actually building muscle, is probably more uncommon in nonclinical settings than scurvy.

 That being said, because the intestines sequester glutamine so much the supplement does indeed make a good intestinal health supplement (which can also just be mimicked by protein sources with a high glutamine content such as casein).